 Having an altar of dedication brings many inner rewards.
 As spiritual master, Swami Tejomayananda puts it, An altar in life, alters your life.
 Read The surest way to a stress-free life.

-4. Provides solace and a safe refuge from the storms of the outer world
+4. Devotion provides solace and a safe refuge from the storms of the outer world

 The world keeps changing, life is precarious, and people can be unreliable or unable to support you.
 Nothing and no one is permanent and changeless.